Contract Sent Logo

 Once you’ve evaluated your current risk profile it’s all about mapping this to your legal agreements.
 There are a number of key clauses in SaaS contracts that cause risk and you should be assigning parameters around each of these.
 These parameters will allow your legal team to negotiate within your risk profile and raise anything above this to a decision maker.

 Lets look at an example using liability.
 You may have a standard contract clause of no liability.
 When contracting with enterprise customers it is likely that they will negotiate this and ask for a certain level of liability.
-Putting parameters would allow you to say that a level of one times contract value could be negotiated by your legal team.
-If the contract is over a certain value or a strategic customer this could be raised to three times contract value with the approval of your head of sales.
+Set parameters for negotiation based on the contract value, with higher approval levels for strategic customers.
 Whereas unlimited liability might never be entertained or would need the approval of the CEO.

 contract management software for startups